Updated: June 15, 2021

 - In a cluster environment, the sysadmin must ensure that the srsSecretKey is shared between all the cluster members.

-For more info, see the SRS documentation here.
+For more technical details, you can review our SRS documentation here.

 - How to redirect email messages?